 Our team of principal investigators and collaborators are well engaged in the developing past and current research investigating historic forest structure and what this means for forest restoration and resilience in California.
 Our team includes university academics and extension professionals who understand the applied nature of the science and what this means for forest managers and practitioners on the ground.
-We are registered professional foresters who also have relationships with forest managers and have an acute understanding of the forest practice rules. would be responsible for supervising the graduate student. would be responsible for extension of findings to agency and land managers.
+We are registered professional foresters who also have relationships with forest managers and have an acute understanding of the forest practice rules.
+Would be responsible for supervising the graduate student.
+Would be responsible for extension of findings to agency and land managers.

-review.
+Project Proposal# EMC-2022-004: A critical evaluation of the Forest Practice Regulation's capacity to accommodate forest restoration and resilience targets review.
 As a collaborators, bring extensive research in this subject area as well as research relationships with relevant industrial and non-industrial private land managers.
 We believe this project can be feasibly accomplished with graduate student and academic mentorship (which we are providing in-kind) within approximately a year, and that this could be well coordinated with the Board of Forestry Management committee's investigations on forest stocking guidelines.